5-Bits-in-a-Byte/inquiremb/README.md

 Date the site was first publicly launched: 03/11/2021

-Date of the first live test in a real classroom: FALL 2021
+Date of the first live test in a real classroom: 09/26/2021

 ---